 #1.
 Tell us about your project

-If you have an improvement project or idea that you would like to run by the Patient Design Studio and/or Advise Utah, contact the Patient Experience team to schedule an onboarding meeting.
+If you have an improvement project or idea that you would like to run by PDS and Advise Utah, contact the Patient Experience team to schedule a planning meeting.
 During this initial meeting, we will discuss your project and how you can best engage PDS and Advise Utah.

-- What problem are you looking to solve?
+- Problem Statement: What problem are you looking to solve?

-The Patient Design Studio meets on the second Monday of every month via Zoom from Noon – 1:00pm to discuss one to two improvement projects.
+PDS sessions are held on the second Monday of each month via Zoom from 12:00–1:00pm to discuss improvement projects.

 Great sessions happen when both patients and improvers feel heard.
 Active listening and open communication goes a long way.

 #5.
 Reflect and improve